nsacyber/HIRS/README.md

 <h2>Attestation Certificate Authority (ACA) and TPM Provisioning with Trusted Computing-based Supply Chain Validation </h2>

 The Host Integrity at Runtime and Start-up Attestation Certificate Authority is a Proof of Concept - Prototype intended to spur interest and adoption of the [Trusted Platform Module (TPM)](https://trustedcomputinggroup.org/work-groups/trusted-platform-module/).
 It's intended for testing and development purposes only and is not intended for production.
-The ACA's functionality supports the provisioning of [TPM 2.0](https://trustedcomputinggroup.org/wp-content/uploads/2019_TCG_TPM2_BriefOverview_DR02web.pdf) with an [Attestation Identity Certificate (AIC)](https://www.trustedcomputinggroup.org/wp-content/uploads/IWG-Credential_Profiles_V1_R1_14.pdf).
-The ACA can be configured perform an Acceptance Test which enforces the Validation of Endorsement and Platform Certificates as well as Reference Integrity Manifests (RIM)s.
-This serves to illustrate a supply Chain validation capability.
+The ACA's functionality supports the provisioning of [TPM 2.0](https://trustedcomputinggroup.org/wp-content/uploads/2019_TCG_TPM2_BriefOverview_DR02web.pdf) with an [Attestation Certificate (AIC)](https://www.trustedcomputinggroup.org/wp-content/uploads/IWG-Credential_Profiles_V1_R1_14.pdf).
+The ACA can be configured to perform an Acceptance Test which enforces the Validation of Endorsement and Platform Certificates as well as Reference Integrity Manifests (RIM)s.
+This serves to illustrate a Supply Chain validation capability.
 <p align="center">
   <img src="images/TCG_AcceptanceTest.png" />
 </p>